mvestola/helsinki-testbed2-android/DEVELOPMENT.md

 Maven instructions
 -------

-Run the application in emulator:
+Run the application in emulator
+(does not seem to save preferences so can be used for initial installation testing):
 ```
 mvn -Dmaven.test.skip=true clean package android:redeploy android:run
 ```